effectfully/inference-in-agda/UnificationInAgda.lagda.md

 as Agda only needs to know the spine of `As` and not the actual types stored in the list in order for `ToFun` to compute (since `ToFun` is defined by pattern matching on the spine of its argument and so the actual elements of the list are computationally irrelevant). `ToFun (_A₁ ∷ _A₂ ∷ []) _B` computes to `_A₁ -> _A₂ -> _B` and unifying that type with `ℕ -> ℕ -> ℕ` is a trivial task.

-Omitting an argument results in metas not being resolved:
+Omitting an argument results in metas not being resolved in the version of Agda that I'm using:

 ```agda
   _ : zipWithN _+_ (1 ∷ᵥ 2 ∷ᵥ 3 ∷ᵥ []ᵥ) _ ≡ (5 ∷ᵥ 7 ∷ᵥ 9 ∷ᵥ []ᵥ)